-The regulation established a scheme where the European Commission will conduct a survey on a foreign procurement market and in the case where the Commission determines that the market "adopts or maintains a restrictive or discriminatory procurement measure or practice," the Commission will consult with the country to resolve the problem.
+The IPI Regulation 2022/1031 established a scheme where the European Commission will conduct a survey on a foreign procurement market and in the case where the Commission determines that the country "adopts or maintains a restrictive or discriminatory procurement measure or practice," the Commission will consult with the country to resolve the problem.
 If the consultation fails, the Commission will take price adjustment measures for procurement from the country.